-There are a number of beautiful beaches in the north shore of the Garden Island including the vast expanse of white sand at Lumihai beach and the beautiful cove of peaceful water at one of my favourite beaches on the island, Ke’e.
+There are a number of beautiful beaches on the north shore of the Garden Island including the vast expanse of white sand at Lumihai beach and the beautiful cove of peaceful water at one of my favorite beaches on the island, Ke’e.

-Poipu beach in the south was also a favourite and was one of the best swimming beaches I came across with clear water, gentle waves and deep water without having to wade out too far.
+Poipu Beach in the south was also a favorite and was one of the best swimming beaches I came across with clear water, gentle waves, and deep water without having to wade out too far.
 I saw my second monk seal of the trip lounging on the beach when I was there.